-Furthermore, unresolved extension of time claims may mean that the contractor doesn’t complete the project within the original approved time period, thus allowing the client to impose damages or penalties for the late completion.
+Furthermore, an unresolved extension of time claims may mean that the contractor doesn’t complete the project within the originally approved time period, thus allowing the client to impose damages or penalties for the late completion.
 How unfair is that?

 Client’s budget may be overspent

 Also, as long as claims aren’t resolved there is a risk that the client’s budget may be overspent when the claims are finally resolved which could result in the contractor not being paid for the claims when they are finally agreed.